Staging Tips, For Getting Your House Sold Quicker

 First-impressions are important as the well-known expression goes.
 In real estate, first expressions are critical as we have but a small window of opportunity to capture the intended audience’s attention and hold onto it.

-There are many houses vying for buyers’ precious time, attention and dollars.
+There are many style houses available to buyers’ Their time is precious and they pay attention to the dollars.
 Regardless of the type of house, beach bungalow, brick ranch, craftsman or luxury waterfront.
-STAGING a home to show it at its most optimal by doing the things mentioned here is essential to making a great first impression that lasts, an impression that has enough impact to produce an offer on your home and ultimately a sale.
+STAGING a home to show it at its most optimal by doing the things mentioned here is essential to making a great first impression.
+One that lasts, an impression that has enough impact to produce an offer on your home and ultimately a sale.

-Having a house that is clean, that looks well maintained and cared for, smells fresh – which does not mean having heavily scented glade plug-ins permeating fragrances that can trigger headaches in many people – have the air free of cooking and pet odors.
-Eradicate the extra things in the house such as all the kids’ trophies, gun collections, too many photos covering your walls and mantles, the throw rugs that do not match, stacks of mail and newspapers everywhere, toys strewn here and there, clothes sofas, laundry piled high, etc.
+Having a house that is clean, that looks well maintained and cared for and smells clean and fresh.
+This does not mean having heavily scented glade plug-ins permeating fragrances that can trigger headaches for many people.
+Try to have the air free of cooking and pet odors.
+Remove extra things from the house such as all the kids’ trophies, gun collections, too many family photos.
+Also remove excess throw rugs that do not match, and stacks of mail and newspapers.
+Avoid toys strewn here and there, clothes on the sofas, laundry piled high, etc.

 You do not want to have anything that would make a prospective buyer leave the house before they fall in love with it.

 Make the house a space where a potential buyer can see their belongings in the rooms, where they can see themselves living.

 Step back and think of all of the things that drew you to your home when you were the buyer.
 Is there something that is particularly special that you feel should be highlighted?